-James took our remote area lighting units, called All-Terrain Lentry® Portable Light Systems, to his son’s youth soccer practice and determined, once and for all, that they’re GREAT solutions for lighting soccer fields, football fields, and other sporting practices.
+James took our remote area lighting units, called All-Terrain Lentry® Portable Light Systems, to his son’s youth soccer practice and determined that they’re GREAT solutions for lighting soccer fields, football fields, and other sporting practices.
 Please note that while they are great for practices, Lentry Lights should not be used for competitions.

 Many of our clients wish to extend team practices in fall and winter when daylight hours are limited.
 Until now, they have been stuck renting tow-behind trailer-mounted generators with light masts (up to $1000 a month), or struggling with with inadequate, low-output, difficult work lights.

 Pictures on this page were taken during youth soccer practices and at a soccer field lighting demonstration.
 (Click images to enlarge.)

 Conclusion: Lentry Portable Lighting Systems are good alternatives to large commercial lighting systems and economical long-term investments for sports associations needing to light remote areas that are often inaccessible by vehicle and without power.

 Click images below to open larger versions.
 Hit your back button to return.

-Photos above were taken by James during his demo at a junior league practice.
-Below are photos Joan took during her demo in the pouring rain.
+Photos above were taken during a demo at a junior league practice, while pictures below were took during a different demo in the pouring rain.
 For sports lighting, we recommend Lentry Light models with extra tall (XT-height) LEDs.

 Share this post